morrownr/8821cu/README.md

 ```
 ### Removal of the Driver:

-Open a terminal in the directory with the source code and execute the following command:
+Open a terminal in the directory with the source code and execute the following commands:
 ```
 $ sudo ./dkms-remove.sh
 ```